SAP/luigi/client-frameworks-support/client-support-angular/projects/client-support-angular/README.md

  ```

 We also provide an example of how to extend LuigiRouteStrategy in class LuigiReuseRouteStrategy.
-In this class we added the possibility to "reuse" a component and not init every time you load it (it could be useful to keep component state.)
+In this class, we added the possibility to "reuse" a component without re-initializing it on load every time (it could be useful to keep the component state.)
 LuigiReuseRouteStrategy uses this kind of configuration:
  ```javascript
 {path: 'luigi-client-support-preload',component: Sample1Component,data: { reuse: true }}